northeastern-rc/rc-public-documentation/docs/source/03_hardware/01_hardware_overview.md

   - 186 - 3094 GB
 ```

-If you are looking for information about GPUs, see [Working with GPUs](../05_using-discovery/04_workingwithgpu.md#working-with-gpus).
+If you are looking for information about GPUs, see {ref}`working-gpus`.

-If you are interested in more information about the different partitions on Discovery, including the number of nodes per partition, running time limits, job submission limits, and RAM limits, see [Partitions](./02_partitions.md#partitions).
+If you are interested in more information about the different partitions on Discovery, including the number of nodes per partition, running time limits, job submission limits, and RAM limits, see {ref}`partitions`.

 ## Using the `--constraint` flag

 When using `srun` or `sbatch`, you can specify hardware features as part of your job by using the `--constraint=` flag.
-This may be particularily useful when benchmarking, optimizing, or if you're using code that was compiled on a certain micro-architechture.
+This may be particularly useful when benchmarking, optimizing, or if you're using code that was compiled on a certain micro-architecture.
 Currently, you can use the `--constraint=` flag to restrict your job to a specific feature name (e.g., `haswell`, `ivybridge`) or you can use the flag: `ib` to only include nodes that are connected by InfiniBand (IB) with a job that needs to use multiple nodes.

 A few examples using `srun`: